in the face of the virus,

 A steadfast, prayerful, welcoming Christian presence in the Holy Land...and a beautiful, accessible site to give witness to the Resurrection and the Breaking of the Bread!

-Corona has put us in a financial crisis, but we trust, and we look towards the future.
-We are launching our first annual Lenten Appeal!
+The border closures have put us in a financial crisis, but we trust, and we look towards the future.

 Can we count on you as a monthly or annual mission partner for Emmaus?
 Join us as stewards of this grace and mission!